jakub-bartoszek/Moviero/README.md

 # Moviero
-A Spotify-like application where you can listen to music, upload songs and add them to your favourites!
+A page for discovering the newest movies where users can search for films and actors.

 App live here: [jakub-bartoszek.github.io/Moviero](https://jakub-bartoszek.github.io/Moviero)